hyperledger/fabric/docs/source/private_data_tutorial.rst

 Each channel member that wants to use the chaincode needs to approve a chaincode definition for their organization.
-Since both organizations are going to use the chaincode in this tutorial, we need to approve the chaincode definition for both Org1 and Org2.

-The chaincode definition includes the package identifier that was returned by the install command.
-This packege ID is used to associate the chaincode package installed on your peers with the chaincode definition approved by your organization.
-We can also use the `peer lifecycle chaincode queryinstalled <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html#peer-lifecycle-chaincode-queryinstalled>`__ command to find the package ID of ``marblesp.tar.gz``.

-Once we have the package ID, we can then use the `peer lifecycle chaincode approveformyorg <http://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html#peer-lifecycle-chaincode-approveformyorg>`__ command to approve a definition of the marbles chaincode for Org1 and Org2.
-To approve the private data collection definition that accompanies the ``marbles02_private``, sample, provide the path to the collections JSON file using the ``--collections-config`` flag.
+Since both organizations are going to use the chaincode in this tutorial, we need to approve the chaincode definition for both Org1 and Org2 using the `peer lifecycle chaincode approveformyorg <commands/peerlifecycle.html#peer-lifecycle-chaincode-approveformyorg>`__ command.
+The chaincode definition also includes the private data collection definition that accompanies the ``marbles02_private`` sample.
+We will provide the path to the collections JSON file using the ``--collections-config`` flag.

 :guilabel:`Try it yourself`

-Run the following commands inside the CLI container to approve a definition for Org1 and Org2.
+Run the following commands from the ``test-network`` directory to approve a definition for Org1 and Org2.

 1. Use the following command to query your peer for the package ID of the installed chaincode.